PaulBarrett79/paulbarrett79.github.io/content/studies/digital-youth-index-interactive-data.md

 thumb: '/img/Screenshot_2024-03-27_at_16.52.43.png'
 ---

+## What this case study demonstrates about me

+Resourcefulness under constraint, ability to translate user feedback into actionable design, demonstrable impact on user engagement (traffic), and improving core functionality (filtering, visualization).

 ## The context

 Nominet’s Social Impact team had a tool which they had designed called [Digital Youth Index](https://digitalyouthindex.uk/).
 It had been constructed with the help of an external digital agency.
 Its purpose was to filter and display data from a large dataset to answer specific questions about how young people used digital technology and to explore digital poverty.